From Issue 7 – this article was titled ‘Hygiene Do’s & Don’ts, Compiled by users for users’. Updated 1/12/15

 * DO – Have a head for hygiene if you are dealing gear.
 Don’t cough on the powder (you can transmit dangerous bacteria, particularly if you have a throat, chest, mouth infection), don’t shovel it about on a dirty table or tile, don’t package it in grubby bits of paper etc. Spare a thought for your customers and mates.
 Be Hygienic.

 * DO – Keep any drugs that you are saving in a syringe, in the fridge.
 Never leave a syringe full of gear sitting near a heater or in the sun as this gives bacteria a chance to multiply – fast.
 If you have to save mixed up gear in a works, push the liquid right up to the top so you don’t leave any air in your works.
 Where there’s air, bacteria have a chance to grow.
 If you’re worried about it leaking out, get yourself a little container like a cigar or pen case, put your works back in its wrapper and into the container.
-We reckon, from combined experience, reality & science, don’t leave it longer than 12 hours at the absolute most in the fridge, even less to be on the safe side.
-Better still, leave any gear in powder form for mixing later.
+We reckon, from combined experience, reality as well as good science, don’t leave it longer than 12 hours at the absolute most in the fridge, even less to be on the safe side.
+Better still, leave all your gear in powder form for mixing up later, and not in liquid.

 * DO – Use your own equipment; water (sterile water ampoules are best, boiled then cooled kettle water is 2nd best, then cold tap water), your own tourniquet (never let someone else use it), your own spoon (unless all of you have a new syringe), your own – new filter, and preferably, your own citric or ascorbic acid (use single use sachets).
-You never know what dirt has got in someone’s tub of citric or vit C. This all helps to ensure you don’t get anyone else’s blood or bacteria into your hit.
+You never know what dirt has got in someone’s tub of citric or vit C -they can be gross!
+This all helps to ensure you don’t get anyone else’s blood or bacteria into your hit.

 * DO – Try whenever possible to use antibacterial soap, like Carex, that comes in a pump style container.
 This is because a bar of soap can actually collect bacteria as it sits wet, and slimy on the sink.
 You can buy it for a quid at m o s t p o u n d shops.
 If there isn’t anything clean to dry your hands w i t h , then just give them a good shake.
 There’s no point washing them only to dry them with a grubby towel.
 Get into the habit 0l washing your hands before & after a hit – use a pump style antibacterial soap like Carex – Injectors just gotta take that bit extra care.